 Because of its remoteness, the drive to Copper Harbor was a pretty good haul.
 It took us first along the shore of Keweenaw Bay, across Portage Lake, and then up the spine of the Keweenaw Peninsula, topping out almost a thousand feet above Lake Superior, before finally dropping back down to lake level as we closed in on our destination.
 In a couple of places there were good, distant views, but much of the time it was like driving through a tunnel of green, so thick and lush was the growth.
 Stands of maple and hemlock a hundred and fifty feet high edge right up to the road.

 The green-ness of this place is so pervasive, so powerfully dominating that it comes as a shock to be reminded that it will yield completely in a few short months to the other dominant color of this landscape: white, the color of snow.
 Lots of it.
-A roadside attraction drives this point home, showing graphically just how much of it falls here.
-Twenty feet of it in an average winter, to be precise.
-The lightest snowfall on record was just over fifteen feet, the heaviest greater than thirty.
+A roadside attraction drives this point home, showing graphically just how much of it falls here, somewhere between fifteen and thirty feet most years.

 Even though it is high summer at the moment, there is no shortage of reminders that winters here are long and harsh.
 The highways of the Keweenaw Peninsula, for example, are crisscrossed by cracks caused by the intense freeze-thaw cycles of the northern winter.
 As quickly as they form, the cracks are coated with tar by the highway department to minimize further damage.
 As our rented car rolls along, its tires resonate from the impact each time they hit one of these seams.
 Each seam is a little thicker or thinner than the one previous, so each “note” has a slightly different pitch and volume.
 If you use your imagination, the continuous procession of whumps and thunks sounds a lot like a percussion chorus hammering out an avantgarde, highly syncopated rhythm.
 It is oddly enchanting, this accidental concerto for blacktop and four-door sedan, and my wandering mind fills in the auditory blanks with layers of impromptu melodies.
 After a while, a goodly little ensemble gathers in my head, and it dawns on me that this might make for a pretty good composition if I can manage to retain it.